library-data-platform/ldp/doc/Admin_Guide.md

 5. Start the new version of the server.

-Do not interrupt the database upgrade process.
+Do not interrupt the database upgrade process in step 4.
 Some schema changes use DDL statements that cannot be run within a transaction, and interrupting them may leave the database in an intermediate state.
 For diagnostic purposes, database statements used to perform the upgrade are logged to files located in the data directory under `database_upgrade/`.